-A "Table-top Exercise" simulating a natural disaster is being planned for the coming year.
-This exercise will not be publicized but practiced in real time, coordinated by the Director of Security.
+A "Table-top Exercise" simulating a natural disaster is scheduled annually.
+This exercise will be publicized, practiced in real time and coordinated by the Director of Security.
+Everyone involved will understand his or her role and responsibility.

 See Appendix D for a list of all recorded emergency evacuation exercises.